Mohannad1260/Java_Herb_ch11_HW/README.md

 **Problem**

 Demonstrate deadlock.
 Show that both threads block forever.
+Then fix it.

 **Solution**